Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Contributions and related work

 \section{Contributions and related work}

 This paper proposes a simple representational model that couples the vector representations of local image contents and matrix representations of local pixel displacements.
-The model is new and different from existing models for V1.
-It explains some aspects of V1 simple cells such as Gabor-like receptive fields and quadrature phase relationship.
-It adds to our understanding of V1 motion perception in terms of a representational and relational model.
+The model explains certain aspects of V1 simple cells such as Gabor-like receptive fields and quadrature phase relationship, and adds to our understanding of V1 motion perception in terms of representation learning.

 The following are two themes of related work.